 Price: Free trial / $2.99

 Solid Explorer is a file browser app with plenty of functionality for backups.
 It supports micro SD cards along with various cloud storage services.
 Thus, you can backup your files all in one interface.
 It’s not the only file browser with this access and we also recommend MiXplorer Silver and its above average cloud storage support.
 In any case, the process is relatively easy.
 You go in, pick the files you want to backup, and then back them up to either your micro SD card or your cloud storage account.
-It’s quick, easy, and it kills two birds with one stone because it functions as an outstanding file manager when it’s not being used as a backup app.
+Additionally, Solid Explorer has support for FTP servers and other forms of self-cloud style data backup.

 Super Backup Pro